mahyarmirrashed/bot-kaomoji/README.md

 # Kaomoji Discord Bot `\(^ヮ^)/`

-This is a bot created using TypeScript and Discord.js for the University of Manitoba chapter of IEEE Discord Server.
-This bot was developed by Mahyar Mirrashed (Chair 2021-2022) as part of his incoming role during the summer.
+This bot is created using TypeScript and Discord.js.
+It was originally meant for the University of Manitoba chapter of IEEE Discord Serverand was developed by Mahyar Mirrashed (Chair 2021-2022) as part of his incoming role during the summer.

 #### Credits